TC Energy Co. (TRP.TO) (TSE:TRP) Given New C$70.00 Price Target at National Bank Financial

 TC Energy Co.
-(TRP.TO) (TSE:TRP) (NYSE:TRP) had its price target decreased by National Bank Financial from C$73.00 to C$70.00 in a report released on Friday morning, BayStreet.CA reports.
+(TRP.TO) (TSE:TRP) (NYSE:TRP) had its price objective decreased by National Bank Financial from C$73.00 to C$70.00 in a report issued on Thursday, BayStreet.CA reports.
 National Bank Financial currently has an outperform rating on the stock.
-National Bank Financial also issued estimates for TC Energy Co.
-(TRP.TO)’s FY2021 earnings at $4.21 EPS.

-In other news, Senior Officer Andrea E. Jalbert sold 9,191 shares of the business’s stock in a transaction that occurred on Wednesday, November 11th.
-The stock was sold at an average price of C$55.77, for a total transaction of C$512,626.19.
-Following the completion of the transaction, the insider now directly owns 1,200 shares in the company, valued at C$66,929.76.
-Also, Director Robert C. Jacobucci bought 2,460 shares of the stock in a transaction that occurred on Monday, November 2nd.
-The stock was acquired at an average price of C$51.85 per share, for a total transaction of C$127,553.71.
-Following the completion of the transaction, the director now owns 6,360 shares in the company, valued at C$329,773.
+In other news, Senior Officer Andrea E. Jalbert sold 9,191 shares of the company’s stock in a transaction dated Wednesday, November 11th.
+The stock was sold at an average price of C$55.77, for a total value of C$512,626.19.
+Following the completion of the sale, the insider now directly owns 1,200 shares of the company’s stock, valued at approximately C$66,929.76.
+Also, Director Robert C. Jacobucci purchased 2,460 shares of the stock in a transaction dated Monday, November 2nd.
+The stock was bought at an average cost of C$51.85 per share, with a total value of C$127,553.71.
+Following the completion of the purchase, the director now owns 6,360 shares in the company, valued at C$329,773.

 TC Energy Co.
 (TRP.TO) Company Profile